 UC analytics and reporting features also create value by helping restaurants understand their market.
 Through integrated data tracking and analytics features, restaurants can get a better idea of what’s selling and what isn’t.
 That allows them to cut costs and improve efficiency by adjusting their supply purchases and tweaking their menus to match customer preferences.

-The UC Menu
+The Unified Communications Menu

 When choosing UC, restaurants must decide whether they would be better served by an on-premises solution or a cloud-based one.
 On-premises solutions typically allow greater customization and more direct control, but cloud-based UC eliminates upfront expenses with its pay-as-you-go model.
 Restaurants without any IT expertise on staff would likely be better off with a cloud-based solution.
 UC-as-a-Service (UCaaS) requires far less hands-on management than on-premises solutions, is easy to access, deploy and scale, and is continually updated with new features.